swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Windows - Defenses.md

 * **Exempt**.
 Shows the text, Exempt.
 Windows Information Protection policies don't apply to these apps (such as, system components).

+## BitLocker Drive Encryption

+BitLocker is a full-disk encryption feature included in Microsoft Windows operating systems starting with Windows Vista.
+It is designed to protect data by providing encryption for entire volumes.
+BitLocker uses AES encryption algorithm to encrypt data on the disk.
+When enabled, BitLocker requires a user to enter a password or insert a USB flash drive to unlock the encrypted volume before the operating system is loaded, ensuring that data on the disk is protected from unauthorized access.
+BitLocker is commonly used on laptops, portable storage devices, and other mobile devices to protect sensitive data in case of theft or loss.

+When BitLocker is in `Suspended` state, boot the system using a Windows Setup USB, and then decrypt the drive using this command: `manage-bde -off c:`

+You can check if it is done decrypting using this command: `manage-bde -status`

 ## References

 * [SNEAKING PAST DEVICE GUARD - Cybereason - Philip Tsukerman](https://troopers.de/downloads/troopers19/TROOPERS19_AR_Sneaking_Past_Device_Guard.pdf)